Rating economic liberalism

 However, Stefan Karlsson at the Mises blog argues that the Heritage Foundation’s methology is seriously flawed.
 As always, it is good to be wary of statistical measures, especially of such a high degree of aggregation.
 And Mr. Karlsson makes some good points.

-Geoffrey is an Aristotelian-Liberal political philosopher and an adjunct instructor for Buena Vista University.
-His work has appeared in the Journal of Libertarian Studies, the Journal of Value Inquiry, and Transformers and Philosophy.
-He lives in Edgewood, KY with his wife and two children.
+Geoffrey is an Aristotelian-Libertarian political philosopher, writer, editor, and web designer.
+He is the founder of the Libertarian Fiction Authors Association.
+His academic work has appeared in Libertarian Papers, the Journal of Libertarian Studies, the Journal of Value Inquiry, and Transformers and Philosophy.
+He lives in Greenville, NC.